 Do you remember visiting any holiday parks like Merries when you were younger?

 "I did have a bad holiday at one once.
 We left early because my dad and I almost got into a punch-up with someone who tried to steal our bikes.
 So it’s put me off them for life!"

 Is there any romance on the horizon for Will?

 "Yes, there is!
 There’s someone who works at the holiday camp and, after a bit of persuasion from Geordie and the gang, Will eventually warms to her.
 But it’s Grantchester, so the relationship doesn’t go smoothly.
 It definitely has a nice outcome… but there’s a big hiccup along the way!"

 What have you most enjoyed about filming this series of Grantchester?

 "Filming this sixth series has been like doing Grantchester but in a twilight zone with all the COVID restrictions that were in place.
-My favourite scenes to film were all the Merries ones, because it was a time that we all got to be together as a cast, sit around and pretend the world was normal for a bit."
+My favorite scenes to film were the Merries' ones because it was a time that we all got to be together as a cast, sit around and pretend the world was normal for a bit."